This post may contain affiliate links. Read the full disclosure for more information.

 Set Aside Money for a Rainy Day-

 You have no idea what the next year holds.
-You may end up spending weeks in the hospital with an unforeseen illness.
-You may end up moving across the country.
-You may lose your job.
+Someone in your family could end up spending weeks in the hospital with an unforeseen illness.
+You may end up moving across the country or losing your job.
 You just NEVER know.
 Tuck away a chunk of money to see you through the dark times.
 If you still have money left when next year’s tax refund rolls around, take your family to the movies and splurge on some ridiculously priced popcorn.
 You’ll be thankful to have the cushion in your savings account all year-long.

 While it would be much more fun to blow your income tax refund on pointless purchases, using the money to prepare your school for next year is a much better idea.
 It not only lessens the stress for us but ensure that our kids are provided the best education possible.
 And that is exactly why we are choosing to homeschool our kids in the first place!